Doping induced metal-insulator phase transition in NiO

 where

+where, $\mu$ is the chemical potential.
 This method is known to produce accurate spectra for finite systems\cite{nek12} as well as solids\cite{sharma}.
 Following the above procedure the spectral density for doped and undoped NiO is calculated using the full-potential linearized augmented plane wave \cite{singh} code Elk\cite{elk}.

 We first examine the behaviour of undoped NiO within band and correlated band theory by using LSDA and LSDA+$U$ methods; results for total DOS and the site and symmetry projected spectral density are presented in Fig.~(\ref{nio-lda}).
 One can observe that while the LSDA band gap is grossly underestimated as compared to experiment, a \emph{rigid shift} of the valence band to lower energies would result in a spectrum with an overall shape in good agreement with experiment.
 Indeed, the correct ordering of the $t_{2g}$ and $e_g$ states is obtained within LSDA, i.e., the band gap, even though underestimated, separates a $t_{2g}$ valence and a $e_g$ conduction band, with a substantial overlap of $e_g$ and $t_{2g}$ states in the valence band.